Learn how to personalize and add specific info to sales forms.

 - Under Forms, select the Form numbers.

-- Under Display, select or clear Terms, Ship to, or Due Date checkboxes to add or remove these fields in the form.
+- Under Display, select or clear Terms, Shipping, or Due Date checkboxes to add or remove these fields in the form.

 - Select the Design section to change the colors, font, and logo.
 Tip: You can enter a hex code in the Color field if you want a truly customized color.